 Jackie Kay was born to a Scottish mother and Nigerian father in Edinburgh on 9 November 1961, and was adopted as a baby by Helen and John Kay, who had already adopted a boy, Maxwell.
-The family lived in Bishopbriggs (Glasgow); John worked full time for the Communist Party of Great Britain, and Helen was the Scottish secretary of the Campaign for Nuclear Disarmament.
-‘I still have Scottish people asking me where I’m from.
-They won’t actually hear my voice, because they’re too busy seeing my face’ ( Guardian, 12 January 2002).
-Kay has drawn on her unconventional upbringing in her poetry, and described it with humour and great affection in her autobiographical account of the search for her birth parents, Red Dust Road (2010), which she has called a ‘love letter’ to her white adoptive parents.
-Asked by Ramona Koval what she was like as a child, Kay answered:
+The family lived in Bishopbriggs, Glasgow, where John worked for the Communist Party of Great Britain, and Helen was the Scottish secretary of the Campaign for Nuclear Disarmament.
+Kay has drawn on her unconventional upbringing in her poetry, and described it with humour and great affection in her autobiographical account of the search for her birth parents, Red Dust Road (2010), which she has called a ‘love letter’ to her adoptive parents.
+Asked by Ramona Koval what she had been like as a child, Kay answered:

 (ABC interview, 4 September 2008)

-When I was a teenager, I went to these things called “poems and pints nights” in the Highland Institute in Sauchiehall Street in Glasgow (more pints than poetry).
-It was there I first heard poets such as [Liz] Lochhead and Tom Leonard, whowrote in their own voice.
+When I was a teenager, I went to these things called “poems and pints nights” in the Highland Institute on Sauchiehall Street in Glasgow (more pints than poetry).
+It was there I first heard poets such as [Liz] Lochhead and Tom Leonard, who wrote in their own voice.
 You didn’t have to pretend to be somebody else.
 And perhaps it is this that is the key to poetry’s endless successful reinventions: a proliferation of authentic and original voices, chiming with the voices of the entire population.

 (Guardian, 29 January 2011)

-Herself often categorised – as black, lesbian, Scottish – Kay has remained determined to escape categorisation as a writer, publishing several collections of short stories as well as work for radio and theatre and writing for children, both fiction and poetry.
-Although she is often in Scotland, she has made her home in Manchester, and for ten years lived there with her partner Carol Ann Duffy, her son Matthew, and Duffy’s daughter.
+Herself, often categorised – black, lesbian, Scottish – Kay has demonstrably questioned the worth of such categorisation as a writer through various collections of short stories as well as work for radio and theatre and writing for children, both fiction and poetry.
+‘I still have Scottish people asking me where I’m from.
+They won’t actually hear my voice, because they’re too busy seeing my face’ Kay told the Guardian (12 January, 2002).
+Although she is often in Scotland, she made her home in Manchester, and for ten years she lived there with then-partner Carol Ann Duffy, her son Matthew, and Duffy’s daughter.
 She is currently Professor of Creative Writing at the University of Newcastle, and much in demand for readings in the UK and internationally, her early drama training having equipped her to be a superb performer of her own work and a very engaging presence.
 Kay was made MBE for services to literature in 2006.

-Further poetry collections include Life Mask (2005), inspired by the experience of sitting for the sculptor Michael Snowden (whose head of Kay may be found alongside other busts of Scottish poets in Edinburgh Business Park), and Darling: New and Selected Poems (2007).
+Further poetry collections have included Life Mask (2005), inspired by the experience of sitting for the sculptor Michael Snowden (whose bronze bust of Kay may be found alongside other Scottish poets in Edinburgh Business Park), Darling: New and Selected Poems (2007) and Bantem (2017).

-Kay was commissioned to write a poem for the Scottish Poetry Library’s anthology of contemporary Scottish poets’ responses to Burns on his 250th anniversary in 2009.
-She chose ‘John Anderson my jo’, and brought to her own poem, ‘Fiere’ a long love of reciting Burns’s poems and hearing sung, and made it a celebration of strong friendship between women.
-It became the title poem of her 2011 collection Fiere, a poetic partner to her memoir of the previous year, which draws together the languages and landscapes of Scotland and Nigeria.
+Kay was commissioned to write a poem for the Scottish Poetry Library’s anthology of contemporary Scottish poets’ responses to Burns on his 250th anniversary in 2009, choosing ‘John Anderson my jo’, leading to her poem, ‘Fiere’ which came out of a love of reciting Burns’ poems and songs, and a celebration of strong friendships between women.
+It became the title poem for her 2011 collection, the poetic partner to Red Dust Road, her memoir of the previous year, which draws together the languages and landscapes of Scotland and Nigeria.
 As the Daily Telegraph’s reviewer neatly summed up: ‘Kay’s strength as a poet has always been her clear, plain style, and its fearless spoken poignancy’.